MTC History

 2016

-Frank Langella wins the Tony Award Best Leading Actor in a Play for his role in The Father.
+Frank Langella wins the Tony Award Best Leading Actor in a Play for his role in the American premiere of Florian Zeller’s The Father, translated by Christopher Hampton and directed by Doug Hughes.

 2017

-Cynthia Nixon wins the Tony Award for Best Featured Actress in a Play for her role in The Little Foxes.
+Cynthia Nixon wins the Tony Award for Best Featured Actress in a Play for her role in Lillian Hellman’s The Little Foxes.

-Jane Greenwood wins the Tony Award for Best Costume Design of a Play for her work in The Little Foxes.
+Jane Greenwood wins the Tony Award for Best Costume Design of a Play for her work in Lillian Hellman’s The Little Foxes.

 2019

-Bertie Carvel wins the Tony Award for Best Featured Actor in a Play for his role in INK.
+Bertie Carvel wins the Tony Award for Best Featured Actor in a Play for his role in the American premiere of James Graham’s INK (directed by Rupert Goold).
+Neil Austin wins the Tony Award for Best Lighting Design of a Play for his work in the production.

 2020s